gblpcky/SuperNova/SuperNova-Tool/readme.txt

 # Author

-Souhardya Sardar is an independent security analyst and programmer who loves to break things in order to secure them.
+Gabriel Packy is an independent security analyst and programmer who loves to break things in order to secure them.
 Github :- github.com/gblpcky

 # Donate and contact :3